Lemons, Lavender, & Laundry

 Step 2: Fill in the Screw Holes with Wood Filler

-You want your front and sides to look finished, so make sure to fill in your screw holes with wood filler.
-If you notice any other imperfections in the wood, you can use wood filler to fix those as well.
+You want the front and sides to look finished, so make sure to fill in the screw holes with wood filler.
+If there are any other imperfections in the wood, use the wood filler to fix those as well.

 Applying wood filler to hole where screws were put into faux vanity

-Simply use a putty knife to scoop up a bit of wood filler and smear it into the hole, scrapping away any extra.
-Allow this to thoroughly dry before proceeding.
+To cover the screw holes, simply use a putty knife to scoop up a bit of wood filler and smear it into the holes, scrapping away any extra.
+Allow the wood filler to thoroughly dry before proceeding.

-If you have really rough plywood (like mine… because no sanded plywood was in stock), you can follow my tutorial for hiding wood grain to ensure a smooth finish on your front and sides.
+If you have really rough plywood (like mine… because no sanded plywood was in stock), follow this tutorial for hiding wood grain to ensure a smooth finish to the wood.
 (I actually ended up doing this.)

 Step 3: Sand Your Piece